Ronyonka/portfolio/README.md

 #### A Brief Biography For Ron Onyonka, Friday 23rd, November 2018
 #### By **Ron Onyonka**
 ## Description
-This is a brief biography for a man named Ron Onyonka i.e me.
+This is a Portfolio landing page for Ron Onyonka.
+It also contains a brief About Me section where I introduce mysellf
 ## Setup/Installation Requirements
 * Basic knowedge of github
 * have an installed text editor